microsoft/text-analytics-walkthrough/README.md

 To avoid any surprise costs in the future, when you're done with analysis, remember to **delete the resource group.**

 ### What's in the repo:
-* text-analytics-notebook.ipynb: A Jupyter notebook that contains explanatory text and code blocks that will walk you through setting up and using Azure Cognitive Services
+* text-analytics-notebook.ipynb: A Jupyter notebook that contains explanatory text and code blocks that will walk you through setting up and using Azure Text Analytics
 * TextFiles folder: Sample text files for you to run
 * Images: Screenshots and other supporting images for the Jupyter notebook.